We are here to help you.

 If you’re unhappy with a service we gave in the last 12 months, you can:

-• Visit us: at our housing reception at Bury Town Hall, Knowsley Place, Knowsley Street, Bury, BL9 0ST
+- Visit us at Bury Town Hall, Knowsley Place, Knowsley Street, Bury, BL9 0ST.

 What Happens Next?